-Please contact Kathy Rhodes for more information or to share your route.
+Please contact email@example.com for further information, event logos or to share your route(s).

 *Stone figures called “Inukshuks” (an Inuit word meaning “In the image of man”) can be found along Canada’s Northern Shores from Baffin Island to Victoria Island.
 Originally built as landmarks to aid in navigation and to assist in caribou hunting, the Inukshuk has been adopted today as a symbol to remind us of our dependence on each other and the value of strong relationships.
 We chose this figure with great respect, because we all need each other these days, and we all share strong relationships within the vintage boating community.